 Finally, rounding out the end of the month, the Aviation Practice Group attended the AIA Annual Conference in Austin, TX to engage with colleagues and friends in the Aviation Insurance industry.
 Susan Hofer tried out the virtual reality simulator prepared by ESi and was given a 3D experience in animation for litigated aviation case.
 The speakers at the AIA conference were interesting and informative, but certainly the “show stopper” was the talk presented by Astronaut Mike Kelly.
 He was very inspiring.
 We also had an opportunity to explore Austin and experience the Austin City Limits venue with AIA’s band “Smooth Limits,” which provided the perfect excuse for cowboy hats, boots and western wear.

-April was a month full of aviation activities for the CSH Law Aviation Practice Group, but it doesn’t stop there.
+April was a month full of aviation activities for the Cranfill Sumner Aviation Practice Group, but it doesn’t stop there.
 Our attorneys continually participate in aviation conferences, airshows, and events throughout the year.
 We hope to see you at one of the next Aviation events!